wootfish/eli.sohl.com/drafts/ad-hoc-net-routing-idea.md

 Given enough time, this process should allow two peers to exhaustively identify all the addresses they can both reach and to determine the minimum number of hops required to set up a circuit through any such address.

-### What is this?

-This is a routing protocol for mesh networks.
-As long as peers agree on some global network parameters, no advance setup is required.
-In particular, nothing about the network topology needs to be known in advance.

-Peers can establish connections without sharing any identifying information, even a network address.
-This stands in contrast to the way things work on the current Internet, and suggests that this network could provide some superior privacy properties.[^6]
+Note that any two peers who are able to open a connection through a rendezvous point in the first place trivially must have at least _one_ address that they both can reach: the rendezvous address.
+As such, this process can be expected to turn up at least one result.

+## Security

+Allusions have been made throughout this post to similarities between this design and the architecture of onion networks.
+Of course, direct parallels can't be drawn without a full specification, but if I were to write a full spec, I would make it a primary goal to try to carry over as many of onion networks' proven security properties as possible.
+Nodes in the network would have personal public/private keypairs, and would broadcast their public keys along with all other relevant data.
+These keys would be used by the message transport layer to hide every aspect of a message except for the next hop in its route.

+Of course, a slightly greater level of trust in the network is required here than in Tor, since we rely on remote nodes to self-report their neighbors, as well as those neighbors public keys (and addresses, filters, etc).
+There is room for more research here as far as minimizing risk here.
+Disjoint lookups, already mentioned above, might help significantly.

+An efficient, low-overhead ad-hoc mesh network protocol stack would be a powerful tool for resisting pervasive corporate and governmental surveillance, moreso because the network would lack any barrier to entry whatsoever and because peers could remain effectively anonymous (aside from the location data leaked by their radio txns) whenever desired.

+## Prior Work

+The idea of limiting any individual node's knowledge of an ad-hoc network's overall layout is not new; this has been discussed as far back as '99 ([PDF link](http://www.ee.oulu.fi/~carlos/papers/routing/IW99.pdf)), and the advantages of this strategy for building scalable networks have been noted for just as long.
+However, the chosen strategy for the linked paper was to limit how often peers send routing information past their immediate neighbors, rather than to find a routing protocol whose baseline maintenance only ever requires peers to exchange routing info with said neighbors.

+I am not aware of prior work on using Bloom filters in this context.
+If you are, please reach out -- you would absolutely make my day.

+## Applications

+Relative to current networks, it appears that this protocol could form a core part of networks which provide greatly preferably privacy properties.[^6]

-[^6]: For instance, it is common for copyright holders (music labels, movie studios, etc) to monitor BitTorrent peer swarms and serve copyright infringement notices to the owners of all IPs observed.
-Whatever you might think of people who torrent copyrighted material, it is undeniable that this practice is designed to intimidate and take advantage of people who lack the means to stand up to legal threats, and for these copyright holders the fines associated with these notices serve as a way of profiting off artists' work without sharing _any_ of the profits with those artists.
-This exploitive practice would not be possible if connections could be established without sharing any personally identifying information.
+[^6]: For instance, it is common for copyright holders (music labels, movie studios, etc) to monitor BitTorrent peer swarms operating over the internet, and to serve copyright infringement notices to the owners of any IPs observed in the swarm.
+Whatever you might think of people who torrent copyrighted material, it is undeniable that this practice on the part of the copyright holders is designed to intimidate and take advantage of people who lack the means to stand up to legal threats, and for these copyright holders the fines associated with these notices serve as a way of profiting off artists' work without having to share any of the profit with said artists.
+This is just one example of an exploitive practice which would not be possible if network connections could be established without sharing any personally identifying information.

-This sort of construct would be valuable in areas where internet service is not available or where it has been disrupted (e.g. in the aftermath of a natural disaster).
-In areas where internet service is broadly available, the value of a mesh network is less obvious but no less real: not only does it provide redundant infrastructure, it also would be free to join.
-People with Internet connections could perhaps establish crossover points between the networks.
-Since internet access is increasingly becoming a necessity, the possibility of providing it for free is very attractive and has the potential to have a concrete positive impact on many people's lives.
+This sort of construct would be valuable in areas where internet service is not available or where it has been disrupted (e.g. in the aftermath of a natural or artificial disaster).
+In areas where internet service is broadly available, the value of a mesh network is less obvious (to some) but no less real: not only does it provide redundant infrastructure, it would also be free to join.
+People with Internet connections could perhaps even establish crossover points between the internet and their local ad-hoc network, serving as a bridge to allow their peers in the mesh network to get online for free.[^7] Since internet access is increasingly becoming a necessity, the possibility of providing it for free is very attractive and has the potential to have a concrete positive impact on many people's lives.

+[^7]: Though doing this would, of course, almost certainly violate their contract with the ISP -- unless (say) the service is provided via a direct line in to an internet exchange, in which case the ISP issue would be bypassed completely.

+It would be trivial to build a DHT on top of this construct, as well, though this may or may not be a good idea as it would raise the memory overhead of maintaining a presence on the network.

-This infrastructure could also provide entirely new categories of app architecture.
+This infrastructure could also lay the groundwork for entirely new categories of app architecture.
 More on that later, maybe.

 ### Questions

+* What would be the best method for generating local addresses?

-* None of this says anything about optimizing routes based on available bandwidth on individual point-to-point connections.
-How could we handle that?
+* The elephant in the room: how would a message transport layer go about optimizing routes based on individual point-to-point connections' individual bandwidth?
+Is this possible?
+Is it necessary?

-* For that matter, what will it take to set up these point-to-point connections in the first place?

-* What sort of criteria should we adhere to with regard to setting Bloom filter parameters?
+* What sort of criteria should we use in setting Bloom filter parameters?

-* How can we model the routing system's bandwidth overhead?
-It appears to meet the requirement of being $$\mathcal{O}(1)$$ with regard to network size, and it seems intuitively likely that bandwidth would decrease as the network's average path length decreases[^7], but how can we formalize these intuitions?
+* How can we model the routing protocol's overhead?
+It appears to meet the requirement of being $$\mathcal{O}(1)$$ with regard to network size, and it seems intuitively likely that bandwidth would decrease as the network's average path length decreases[^8], but how can we formalize these intuitions, and what other patterns can we find?

-[^7]: My reasoning here is that in networks where many addresses can be reached with a small number of hops, peers are likely to be sending fewer total filters since they will reach their saturation cutoff more quickly.
+[^8]: My reasoning here is that in networks where many addresses can be reached with a small number of hops, peers are likely to be sending fewer total filters since they will reach their saturation cutoff more quickly.

-* How much of this traffic can be encrypted?
+* How much of this traffic can be encrypted? (ideally: most or all)

-* How much would the network benefit from adding "shortcuts" (e.g. long-distance high-bandwidth radio links between distant endpoints, or nodes which also have internet connections and use these to knit physically distant regions of the mesh together)?
-Intuitively it seems like past a certain size these would be key to scaling well.
-How can this intuition be formalized?
+* How much, if at all, would the network benefit from adding "shortcuts" (e.g. long-distance high-bandwidth radio links between distant endpoints, or nodes which also have internet connections and use these to knit physically distant regions of the mesh together)?

 * How should we manage public identities on the network?
 Should identities be long-lived or per-session?
+Should we even have any rules here?

 * How well does this algorithm handle peer churn?
 How fast should the update intervals for broadcasting Bloom filter changes be?
 Should they scale dynamically?